0x4447-setup/0x4447_docker/README.md

 # 🐳 Docker

 This is the default Docker setup for the whole company.
-Regardless of what operating system you are using, with this Docker file we can have a consistent plane field to work from.
+Regardless of what operating system you are using, with this Docker file we have a consistent plane field to work from.

 # How to install Docker